learnweb/moodle-mod_collaborativefolders/README.md

 # Do not use in production
-Please be aware that this is a pre-release. **  Do not use in production! **  Plugins and their structure **will** be subject to change.
-We will **NOT** support any upgrade paths from this release.
+Please be aware that this is a pre-release. ** **Do not use in production!** **

 Nevertheless, we are actively working on a release.
 We would be extremely happy for (non-production) test users and developer contributions!

-# Moodle Activity Module `collaborativefolders`
+# Collaborative folders

 [![Build Status](https://travis-ci.org/learnweb/moodle-mod_collaborativefolders.svg?branch=master)](https://travis-ci.org/learnweb/moodle-mod_collaborativefolders)
 [![codecov](https://codecov.io/gh/learnweb/moodle-mod_collaborativefolders/branch/master/graph/badge.svg)](https://codecov.io/gh/learnweb/moodle-mod_collaborativefolders)

-# English

-This Activity Module allows teachers to create folders in [ownCloud](https://owncloud.org/), which can be allocated to groups of students who can then voluntarily subscribe work collaboratively in these folders.
+This Activity Module allows teachers to create folders in [ownCloud](https://owncloud.org/), which may be allocated to groups of students who can then work collaboratively in these folders.

+This plugin has originally been developed for ownCloud, but works with Nextcloud just as well.
+For simplicity we will refer to both as "ownCloud".

-Written by project seminar sciebo@Learnweb of the University of Münster.
+**Acknowledgement:** This plugin was originally created by Information Systems students of the project seminar sciebo@Learnweb at the University of Münster in 2016-17; see https://github.com/pssl16 for an archive(!) of their great work.

-## Information

-This module is depending on the [`oauth2owncloud` plugin](https://github.com/learnweb/moodle-tool_oauth2owncloud) and can not be used separately.
+Learnweb (University of Münster) took over maintenance in 2017.

 ## Installation

-Please place this plugin under `mod/collaborativefolders` in your Moodle directory.
+Place this plugin at `mod/collaborativefolders` in your Moodle directory.
+In addition, install the [ownCloud repository](https://moodle.org/plugins/repository_owncloud) and configure it according to its documentation.
+The repository does *not* need to be publicly enabled, though.
 Before being able to use the plugin, a technical user account has to be authenticated in ownCloud.
 The regarding settings can be found under
 `Site administration ► Plugins ► Activity modules ► collaborativefolders`.
 While using the plugin the technical user should not be changed, because it could result in synchronization problems.